 Dogs have been our loyal companions for thousands of years, and their diversity in terms of breeds is nothing short of remarkable.
 Among the lesser-known but equally fascinating breeds is the Norwegian Buhund, a small to medium-sized dog known for its versatility, intelligence, and unwavering loyalty.
-In this comprehensive piece, we will delve into the history, breed group, size, coat, color, and appearance of the Norwegian Buhund.
+In this comprehensive piece, we will delve into the history, breed group, size, coat, colour, and appearance of the Norwegian Buhund.
 Additionally, we will explore the intriguing question: "What is the difference between a Norwegian Buhund and a Norwegian Lundehund?"

 The Norwegian Buhund, sometimes referred to as the Norsk Buhund, hails from Norway and has a history deeply intertwined with the people of the region.
 Its roots can be traced back over a thousand years when it was used as a working farm dog.
 These dogs played crucial roles in herding livestock, guarding property, and even pulling sleds.
 Their versatile nature and adaptability made them indispensable to the Norwegian farmers.